wp-plugins/1000grad-epaper/readme.txt

 == Translations ==

-The plugin comes  in english and german language. translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, feel free to contact us
+The plugin comes  in english and german language.
+Translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
+If you want to help to translate the plugin to your language, feel free to contact us.

-== curl ==
+== curl dependency ==

-* CURL has to be installed / CURL muss auf dem Wordpress System installiert sein!
+* CURL has to be installed for uploading PDFs to server.
+* CURL muss auf dem Wordpress System installiert sein, um PDF-Dateien laden zu können.
+* <code>apt-get install php5-curl</code>

-== curl ==
+== bugs ==

 This plugin may not work with a few plugins and themes.
-Feel free to contact us about these add-ons.
+Its a beta-version!
+Feel free to help us and send us information about your settings and add-ons.

 == Upgrade Notice ==

 We're going to release periodical updates.

 == Contact ==

-1000°DIGITAL GmbH
+* 1000°DIGITAL GmbH

-Lampestr.
+* Lampestr.
 2

-D-04107 Leipzig
+* D-04107 Leipzig

-support@1000grad-epaper.de
+* support@1000grad-epaper.de

-www.1000grad-epaper.de
+* www.1000grad-epaper.de